How to Buy Alphabet Shares (GOOGL) in UK ➡️ Beginner’s Guide

 If you still want to buy Alphabet shares after you’ve done your research on the company and its share price performance, you’ll need to open a brokerage account at a UK dealing platform.
-To help you get started, we’ll show you how to open an account and place orders in the market using our top-rated broker eToro.
+To help you get started, we’ll show you how to open an account and place orders in the market for GOOGL shares.

-As mentioned before, eToro is an FCA regulated broker, which means that all clients must verify their identity before they can deposit funds.
+FCA regulated brokers tend to ask that all clients must verify their identity before they can deposit funds.
 Therefore, you will be required to verify your identity by uploading a copy of your driver’s license or passport and verify your proof of residence by uploading a recent utility bill or bank account statement.

-As soon as eToro approves your account, you can make a first deposit to your account.
-For UK investors, eToro requires a minimum deposit of £150 to start trading which can be done through one of the payment methods provided by the broker:
+As soon as you are verified, you can make a first deposit to your account.
+Most brokers will have a minimum investment amount that must be matched to start trading and will accept one of the following: